borenstein-lab/fishtaco/_sources/visualization.txt

-FiShTaCo Visualization
+FishTaco Visualization
 ===============================

-All the figures shown in the FiShTaCo paper are produced in R (http://www.r-project.org/) by using the FiShTaCoPlot package.
+All the figures shown in the FishTaco paper are produced in R (http://www.r-project.org/) by using the FishTacoPlot package.

-FiShTaCoPlot package
+FishTacoPlot package
 --------------------